jonasbohmann/insa-lyon-dataeng-project/overview.md

-# Data Engineering Project: Influence of video games on crime rate and accidents
+# Data Engineering Project: Influence of video games on crime rate and accidents (maybe only US)

 ## Final Questions
 ### 1. Spike in crime rate after new game release